liveeditor/liveeditor_ruby/README.md

 ## Installation

-To install Live Editor SDK, run this command:
+To install the Live Editor API SDK, run this command:

 ```bash
 $ gem install liveeditor